baba iya

 ★ iya ★

 what if artists weren’t only makers of images and words, but co-conspirators in societal transformation? what if we made marvelousness with the masses whilst composting the cruel corporatocracy? what if we organized artists, writers, and culture creators to take part in this transition from image, art, “word to world?”
-These are the questions that guide socialist surrealism—a synthesis of movements and theories guided by observationg herstoric constellatory connections of creative revolutionary and liberatory practices across the globe.
+These are the questions that guide socialist surrealism—a synthesis of movements and theories guided by observing herstoric constellatory connections of creative revolutionary and liberatory practices across the globe.

 she • we • fae